+Lakehead University Global Political Economy (2021-2022)

 POLI-4615-WA

-Thursday 2:30-5:30PM - RB-3027
+Mon 2:30-5:30PM - RB-2026

-Winter 2024
+Winter 2022

 Instructor: Dr. Benjamin Maiangwa

 Office: RB 2041

 Hours: by appointment

 Email: bmaiangw@lakeheadu.ca

 Course Description

 This course focuses on the intersection between politics (power) and economics (wealth).
-It explores the political implication of international economic relations on the basis of trade, imperialism, global finance, development, gender, global security, global governance, health, race, among others.
+It explores the political implication of international economic relations based on trade, (neo)imperialism, global finance, development, gender, global security, global governance, pandemic/health, race, among other trends in the political economy.
 The course considers the evolution of the global political economy through several historical eras that laid the foundation for the contemporary political-economic order.
-We will also assess and debate the relative merits of the leading theoretical schools and explanatory frameworks (realist, neoliberalism, liberal institutionalist, and critical theory) that attempt to account for these shifting trends in the global political economy.
+We will also assess and debate the relative merits of the leading theoretical schools and explanatory frameworks (realist, neoliberalism, liberal institutionalist, economic nationalism, and critical theory) that attempt to account for these shifting trends in the global political economy.

 Course Objectives

 By the end of the course students should be able to: